pcraciunoiu/embrangler_pelican/content/posts/2015-10-26-how-this-model-of-intelligence-helped-me-get-over-my-indecision.md

 I'll leave the evolutionary details aside for a moment and skip over to another observation.

+# My context: decision overload

+My life is of such nature that, should I choose, I have the opportunity to make an overwhelming number of important decisions in a very short amount of time.

+In fact, I believe everyone's life can become this way if they choose to follow their own values instead of others'.
+That's a topic for another article, however.

+I currently enjoy a flexible lifestyle.
+It's wonderful!
+However, it comes with a potential for decision paralysis.
+Being self employed, I get to decide when and where I work, for how long, and more.
+I get to change what I do over time, if I want to, and so much more.
+My whole reality is very similar to any new situation or any abundance of freedom you may have.
+Keeping an open mind to "all possible decisions" comes at a cost, and it also has great rewards.

+I would not be able to follow my own path if I always looked to follow others.
+And in order to follow my own path, I have to make my own decisions.
+And the more distinct that path is from the paths I can currently draw from, the more obstacles I will hit.

+So, in case you, like me, and have been struggling with indecision and you find yourself nodding to these things, great!
+The first thing you should do is **pat yourself on the back and give yourself a break**.
+It's fine to expect great things of yourself, and by the same token you must also have compassion for your own feelings and efforts.

 # The most powerful realization you can have

 _What is the purpose of prediction?_ __To help us make decisions.__ Decisions help us survive and learn.
 Surviving one decision and learning from it virtually guarantees growth.
 Think about __how powerful that is__!
 Let that realization sink in for a moment.
 This is why... so many things: